A chart showing the different stages of glaucoma.

 Can You Prevent Glaucoma?

 Macular degeneration takes the lead as the biggest cause of vision loss in America.
-However, glaucoma is definitely in second place.
-While there is almost nothing that can be done about macular degeneration, there is hope for those suffering from glaucoma, and, for those at risk for developing glaucoma.
-Here are a few things you can do to take the first steps to prevent glaucoma.
+But in a close second?
+You guessed it – glaucoma.
+We know there isn’t much you can do about macular degeneration, but can you prevent glaucoma?
+Luckily, the answer is yes, there are a few things you can do to take the first steps to prevent glaucoma.

+First things first: we need to understand what this disease entails.
 Glaucoma is actually a group of diseases.
-They’re all caused by high pressure within the eye resulting in optic nerve damage.
+They’re all caused by high pressure within the eye, resulting in optic nerve damage.

-Think of the optic nerve as a large cable made up of thousands of small wires.
+The optic nerve is similar to a large cable composed of thousands of small wires.
 Each of these small wires carries images from your retina to your brain.
-Built-up pressure can damage these small wires causing blind spots to develop in your vision.
-If glaucoma is not diagnosed and treated it can lead to blindness in both eyes.
+Built-up pressure, or glaucoma, can damage these small wires, causing blind spots to develop in your vision.
+As you can probably imagine, if this disease goes untreated, it can lead to total blindness.

 • Open-angle glaucoma: Open-angle glaucoma is the more common of the two.
 It is caused by the drainage canal being slowly blocked over time.
-It is often detected by your eye doctor during routine exams.
+Your eye doctor can usually detect this during your annual check-up.

 • Closed-angle glaucoma: Closed-angle glaucoma is also known as acute glaucoma.
 It’s characterized by blurred vision and acute pain in the eye.
-This form is less common but does not have the gradual build-up that open-angle glaucoma does.
+This form is less common and does not have the gradual build-up that open-angle glaucoma does.
+If you feel sudden, acute pain in your eye, head to the doctor’s office right away.

 • Childhood glaucoma: Also known as congenital glaucoma.
 This is a rare form and is usually diagnosed in children before they reach one year of age.
 It’s caused by problems in the development of the drainage canals before birth.